dgc-network/Learning-Digitalcoin-from-the-Command-Line/03_2_Knowing_Your_Digitalcoin_Setup.md

 ...
 Returns a json object containing mining-related information.
 Result:
-{                              (json object)
+{
-  "blocks" : n,                (numeric) The current block "currentblockweight" : n,    (numeric, optional) The block weight of the last assembled block (only present if a block was ever assembled)
+  "blocks": nnn,             (numeric) The current block "currentblocksize": nnn,   (numeric) The last block size "currentblocktx": nnn,     (numeric) The last block transaction "difficulty": xxx.xxxxx    (numeric) The current difficulty "errors": "..."          (string) Current errors "genproclimit": n          (numeric) The processor limit for generation. -1 if no generation. (see getgenerate or setgenerate calls)
-  "currentblocktx" : n,        (numeric, optional) The number of block transactions of the last assembled block (only present if a block was ever assembled)
+  "networkhashps": n         (numeric) An estimate of the number of hashes per second the network is generating to maintain the current difficulty
-  "difficulty" : n,            (numeric) The current difficulty "networkhashps" : n,         (numeric) The network hashes per second "pooledtx" : n,              (numeric) The size of the mempool "chain" : "str",             (string) current network name (main, test, regtest) "warnings" : "str"           (string) any network and blockchain warnings }
+  "pooledtx": n              (numeric) The size of the mem pool "testnet": true|false      (boolean) If using testnet or not "chain": "xxxx",         (string) current network name as defined in BIP70 (main, test, regtest) "generate": true|false     (boolean) If the generation is on or off (see getgenerate or setgenerate calls) }

 Examples:
 > digitalcoin-cli getmininginfo
-> curl --user myusername --data-binary '{"jsonrpc": "1.0", "id": "curltest", "method": "getmininginfo", "params": []}' -H 'content-type: text/plain;' http://127.0.0.1:8332/
+> curl --user myusername --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "getmininginfo", "params": [] }' -H 'content-type: text/plain;' http://127.0.0.1:9998/
 ```
 > :book: ***What is RPC?*** `digitalcoin-cli` is just a handy interface that lets you send commands to the `digitalcoind`.
 More specifically, it's an interface that lets you send RPC (or Remote Procedure Protocol) commands to the `digitalcoind`.
 Often, the `digitalcoin-cli` command and the RPC command have identical names and interfaces, but some `digitalcoin-cli` commands instead provide shortcuts for more complex RPC requests.
 Generally, the `digitalcoin-cli` interface is much cleaner and simpler than trying to send RPC commands by hand, using `curl` or some other method.
 However, it also has limitations as to what you can ultimately do.